DAY 1: Arrive Girona or Figueres & transfer to Sant Pere Pescador

-DAY 2: Circular Walk from Sant Pere Pescador— 13.5 Miles, 6 hrs
+DAY 2: Circular walk from Sant Pere Pescador

-DAY 3: Walk through Aiguamolls nature reserve and onto Castello D’Empuries — 7.5 Miles, 4 Hrs
+DAY 3: Through Aiguamolls nature reserve to Castello D’Empuries

 Overnight: Casa Clara, Rural House, Castello D’Empuries

-Close to the beach and seafront this rustic hotel is the perfect resting place for your next two days.
-Complete with outdoor swimming pool and sauna and restaurant make this the ideal stop.
+Located on the seafront this lovely hotel is the perfect resting place for your next two days.
+All rooms have a terrace and the hotel's bar with a terrace and swimming pool overlooking the sea make this the ideal stop.

-DAY 5 Rest Day—Cadaques (or optional walk to the Cap de Creus) - 7 Miles, 4 Hrs
+DAY 5: Rest Day (or optional walk to the Cap de Creus)

 There is no doubt that Cadaques is a popular place.
-It would be easy to wile away the day exploring the narrow streets that meander through the town, to visit the 17th century church or take a stroll to the museum at Dali's former home, around the bay at Port Lligat.
-(3kms) Being in the middle of the Cap de Creus National Park you may wish to walk out to the spectacular lighthouse at the easterly tip of the peninsular.
-Overnight: Rocamar Hotel, Cadaques
+It would be easy to wile away the day exploring the narrow streets that meander through the town, to visit the 17th century church or take a stroll to the museum at Dali's former home, around the bay at Port Lligat (3kms).
+Being in the middle of the Cap de Creus National Park you may wish to walk out to the spectacular lighthouse at the easterly tip of the peninsula.

-DAY 6 Into the countryside to El Port de Selva - 7 Miles, 4 Hrs
+DAY 6: Into the countryside to El Port de Selva

 Overnight: Porto Cristo Hotel, El Port de Selva